 Media Inquiries – Members of the media should contact firstname.lastname@example.org or call 212-557-0010 with all inquiries, including requests for interviews with the Foundation’s staff.

-Surdna Boilerplate – The Surdna Foundation is a $1 billion private, national foundation that seeks to foster sustainable communities in the United States — communities guided by principles of social justice and distinguished by healthy environments, inclusive economies and thriving cultures.
-We seek to dismantle the structural barriers that limit opportunity for many, helping to create communities that are prosperous, culturally enriching and sustainable.
+Surdna Boilerplate – The Surdna Foundation is a private, national family foundation that seeks to foster sustainable communities in the United States — communities guided by principles of social justice and distinguished by healthy environments, inclusive economies, and thriving cultures.
+Learn more at surdna.org.

 Logo – The Surdna Foundation’s logos may only be used by organizations that receive funds from the Foundation for such items as printed literature, signage, exhibits and displays, publications, interactive media, websites, sponsored program literature, joint publications, letterhead, news releases and/or announcements.
 Permission to use the Foundation’s name and/or logo by other organizations including vendors must be requested by contacting email@example.com.
 Please do not alter our logos.
 If options provided do not fit your needs, please contact firstname.lastname@example.org.
 Click here to download a .zip file containing Surdna’s logo in various file formats.